 org.apache.sling.event.impl for Eventing-related issues

-For example, you can find the package or category name for the logger by opening the bundle information in Apache Felix Webconsole Bundles panel.
+Another useful information that can help resolve the issue faster is finding the package or category name for the logger by opening the bundle information in Apache Felix Webconsole › Bundles panel.